 4.6.2.2 Exemptions

-The MAHC decided that only “buildings” as defined in the building code would be included in the scope of the indoor aquatic facility definition since there are many variables to consider for places like open buildings (might not have a roof or missing sides) such as variations in weather, geographic zone, etc. that would impact air handling system design or if one was needed.
-The guidelines in this module are meant to address the safety and health of users in environments in which air quality is managed by mechanical means due to the “closed” environment since fresh air is not able to freely flow through the building.
+For purposes of the MAHC, only “buildings” as defined in the building code is considered to be included in the scope of the indoor aquatic facility definition since there are many variables to consider for places like open buildings (might not have a roof or missing sides) such as variations in weather, geographic zone, etc. that would impact air handling system design or if one was needed.
+The guidelines in this module are meant to address the safety and health of users in environments in which air quality is managed by mechanical means due to the “closed” environment.

 4.6.2.5 ASHRAE 62.1 Compliance